 "Yes, I never thought it was attainable.
 One consequential lesson learnt from this is do never scorn real love!
 It's rare and should be treasured.
 So that brings me to you," Titania passed the cue over to Ariel, who not unexpectedly failed to catch it.

 "Yes you.
 I'm aware that you've been seeing someone.
 Now, who is it?"

-Ariel sighed, not surprisingly she didn't spit it out immediately.
+Ariel sighed, not surprisingly did she hesitate with spitting it out immediately.
 Knowing her normally so secretive daughter Titania hadn't expect so either.